kubernetes/enhancements/keps/sig-node/5759-memory-manager-hugepages-verification/README.md

 Job B fails at runtime.

 **Desired behavior**: Memory Manager reads sysfs during admission and sees only 4GB free.
-Job B is rejected with error:
-`insufficient hugepages-2Mi on NUMA node(s) [0,1]: requested 6Gi, available 4Gi`

-Job B can be rescheduled to another node with sufficient hugepages.
+Job B is rejected at admission with an error indicating insufficient free hugepages on the relevant NUMA node(s), allowing it to be rescheduled to another node with sufficient hugepages.

 ### Notes/Constraints/Caveats